-Tickets and season tickets can be purchased at the Budapest office of the Filharmonia Hungary (1143 Budapest, Szobránc u.
-6-8.), at the Liszt Academy and online at www.jegymester.hu.
+Tickets are available by prior appointment at the Budapest office of Filharmonia Hungary (1143 Budapest, Szobránc u.
+6–8.), at the Liszt Academy of Music (1061 Budapest, Liszt Ferenc tér 8.), and online at www.jegymester.hu.

 Ticket discounts: